subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 then

 $$ dY(t) = (2t + \sigma^2(t) + 2b(t)X(t))dt + 2\sigma(t)X(t)dW(t) $$

+As an example of the application of the Ito's Formula, consider the following diffusion process

+$$ dS(t) = S

 Here is an informal proof of the Ito Formula: